TheOSDevLab/Bare-Metal-Assembly/notes/04_assembler_directives/%define.md

 * It contrasts with `%assign`, which evaluates immediately at definition time.
 * `-dFOO=100` command-line option is an alternative to placing `%define FOO 100` in code.
 * Refer to [this document](../../Q&A/05_equ_vs_%25define.md) for a detailed explanation of the difference between `EQU` and `%define`.
+* Refer to [this document](../../Q&A/07_macro_vs_function.md) for guidance on choosing between macros and functions in assembly programming.

 ---